 Produce and reproduce maps and graphics reports and documents.

 Analyze complex systems requiring coordination of diverse information and departmental

 Establish and maintain records and prepare accurate reports, drawings, etc.

 Communicate effectively, both orally and in writing.

 Establish and maintain effective working relationships with supervisors, associates, outside agencies and the general public.

-DEPARTMENT OF ADMINISTRATION AND REVIEW LEGAL INTERN
+DIVISION OF ADMINISTRATION AND REVIEW LEGAL INTERN

 TRANSPORTATION AND LAND USE INTERN